MadryLab/trak/docs/install.rst

 How to install :code:`TRAK`?
 ----------------------------

+Our package is hosted on `PyPI <https://pypi.org/>`_.
 The standard version of our package can be installed using

 .. code-block:: bash